What self-custody actually means

 Long and ugly, but modern wallets offer address books and human-readable names (ENS domains like yourname.eth) to make this manageable.

 Double-check addresses before sending.
-Transactions to wrong addresses are usually irreversible.
-There's no "undo."
+Transactions to wrong addresses are irreversible.

-Your private key proves you own the address.
-It authorizes every transaction.
-It looks like this:
+Your private key proves ownership.
+It authorizes every transaction:

 E9883D79C6D87DC0FB6A5778633389F4253213303DA61F20BD47FC233AA332623

-You rarely interact with private keys directly—wallets handle this in the background.
-But conceptually, every time you approve a transaction, your private key is signing it.
+You rarely interact with private keys directly — wallets handle this in the background.
+But every time you approve a transaction, your private key is signing it.

-Never share your private key.
-Anyone who has it controls your wallet.
+Anyone who has your private key controls your wallet.

-The mnemonic (also called seed phrase or recovery phrase) is typically 12-24 common English words:
+The mnemonic (seed phrase, recovery phrase) is typically 12–24 common English words:

 dog house safe board room chair table desk computer space flower rain